department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/tsgli/loss-standards.md

 $50,000

-**Note:** Payment for limb salvage of arm cannot be combined with payments for uniplegia, amputation of hand, or amputation of 4 fingers on 1 hand or thumb alone for the same arm.
+**Note:** Payment for limb salvage of an arm can't be combined with payments for uniplegia, amputation of a hand, or amputation of 4 fingers on 1 hand or thumb alone for the same arm.

 <h5>Loss standards</h5>

 You're eligible for this benefit if both of the descriptions below are true for you.

-**Both of these must be true:**
+**All of these must be true:**
 - You underwent a series of operations designed to save an arm rather than amputate, **and**
 - A surgeon certifies that the option of amputation of limb(s) was offered to you as a medically justified alternative to limb salvage, **and**
-- You've chosen to pursue limb salvage.
+- You've chosen to pursue limb salvage

 </div>
 </li>